St. Luke, writer of the third Gospel

 El joven san Carlo Acutis en una foto al aire libre con un paisaje de montañas al fondo, vistiendo un polo rojo y una mochila.

-Carlo Acutis (1991-2006), the "cyber-apostle of the Eucharist," whose upcoming canonization will make him St. Carlo Acutis.
+Carlo Acutis (1991-2006), the cyber-apostle of the Eucharist, whose upcoming canonization will make him Saint Carlo Acutis.

 What are Eucharistic miracles?